You want a lawyer who has walked this walk a thousand times.

 We are all warned from the time we are children that we need to listen to the police.
 However, there are times when an individual doesn’t listen or they may engage in an action that is perceived as obstruction of justice.
-You have probably seen someone deal with the consequences of resisting arrest or not complying with the demands of a peace officer.
+You have probably seen some viral videos that show the consequences of resisting arrest or not complying with the demands of a peace officer.

 - Witness tampering — Threatening a witness in a criminal trial in exchange for a testimony that is anything but the truth.